KC-software-en/PaymentIntegration/README.md

 # Add a url to the PaymentIntegration website

 The GitHub Actions workflow was extended for deployment with Continuous Deployment.
-PaymentIntegration was deployed with Heroku and is available [here] (https://payment-integration-95c634bc5985.herokuapp.com/).
+PaymentIntegration was deployed with Heroku and is available [here](https://payment-integration-95c634bc5985.herokuapp.com/).

 # Resources